Recent posts

 So recently I was invited to a 3 evening course at StartupDigest University via Hacker Dojo on Attracting, Hiring, and Retaining the Best People.
 Today was day 1.
 More to come over the next 2 weeks.
 StartupDigest is the insider’s guide to the startup world and the evening was hosted by Gagan Biyani, Co-Founder of Udemy, where all the videos of the presentations will be hosted later on.

 Right now there is a war on talent.
 The entire technology sector is hiring, virtually every startup (alive) is hiring, and VC’s are even creating newsletters to help their startups hire.
 Hiring is the most important function of a startup founder/CEO.
 With the talent war raging, it is clear that getting skilled labour hire Perth is one of the most challenging aspects of an entrepreneur’s job.
 Developers are elusive and expensive, and it’s hard to find a business or marketing person among the noise.
+It’s crucial for both employers and employees to understand their rights and obligations.
+For instance, it’s important to find out what is “constructive dismissal” to ensure fair treatment and protect against potential legal ramifications.
+In addition, it’s also important to learn how writing professional email replies can help in customer relations.

 This evening had 2 great speakers which filled the event with tactical knowledge and inspiration rather than just inspirational rhetoric.
 There was no bullshit.
 The folks in the room were A-players, smart and were thirsty for education which would serve as the arsenal of hiring tips and tricks.